Bolt.new App Fix: How to Repair Common Issues in 2026

 Fix 1: Infinite Loops and Crashes

-This is the most frustrating Bolt.new bug.
-Your app works for a few seconds, then freezes the browser tab.
+This is the single most frustrating Bolt.new bug.
+Your app works for a few seconds, then the browser tab locks up completely.

-What's happening: Bolt.new generates React useEffect hooks that trigger on every render because the dependency array is missing or wrong.
+What is happening: Bolt.new generates React useEffect hooks that trigger on every render because the dependency array is missing or incorrect.
 The effect updates state, which triggers a re-render, which triggers the effect again.
-Infinite loop.
+The browser runs this loop until the tab crashes.

 How to find it: Open Chrome DevTools (F12), go to the Console tab, and look for warnings like "Maximum update depth exceeded" or rapidly repeating log messages.